KyrianU/Jewelry_palace/README.md

 ### Product Page

 Each product is presented on a card.
 These cards have a hover effect (gold), this is to provide visual feedback to the user.
 When the product card, the user is then redirected to the product detail page.
 Products can be added to the basket from the product page.
-Logged in users have the option to view and leave product review whereas guest users can only view existing reviews.
+On the products page, items can be sorted according to price, rating, name and category.

 <details>
   <summary>Product List</summary>